rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 HeRo002 tells us what to [expect](https://github.com/kivy/buildozer/issues/1290).

+### How to create a Release Bundle (.aab)

 The store will soon require that apps are submitted as an [app bundle](https://developer.android.com/guide/app-bundle).

-Presumably this measn unzipping our apk(s) and rebuilding with bundletool.
-If anybody want to figure out the details of how to this, that would be great.
-Please publish instructions or a script.
+Buildozer does not currently build .aab files.
+The following is a summary of a workaround posted on [Google Groups.](https://groups.google.com/g/kivy-users/c/LmoegwYuEEk/m/II-wuO-nAgAJ) This workaround only applies to single architecture bundles, there is no workaround for multi architecture bundles.
+Basically it specifies part of `project/.buildozer` as an Android Studio project, and lets Android Studio do the work (virtual machine users, also read the two extra items below):

+1) In Android Studio `File->Open <project>/.buildozer/android/platform/build-arm64-v8a/dists/<app_name>__arm64-v8a/`

+2) If Android Studio complains about a Build Tools version edit `<app_name>__arm64-v8/build.gradle` and change `BuildToolsVersion 31.0.0-rc2`  to `31.0.0.rc3` (or whatever is current).

+3) If Android Studio offers a Gradle plugin update (perhaps to `4.2.0`) then accept this update.
+This results in using Gradle 6.7.1 (in my case).

+4) Go to `Build->Generate Signed Bundle or APK`, select `Bundle` and follow the steps.

+If Buildozer was run on a virtual machine:

+1) copy `<project>/.buildozer/android/platform/build-arm64-v8a/dists/<app_name>__arm64-v8a/` to a desktop and open that in Android Studio.

+2) Android Studio will tell you the SDK tools path is wrong, and ask to fix it; do this.

 # Appendix A Using adb